bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 ```

 {% callout(type="info") %}
-**Note on naming**: when speaking of relationships, names are important because otherwise
+**Note on naming**:
-it's easy for language to get confused.
-For example, if a component is named `Parent`, does that
+When speaking of relationships, names are important because otherwise it's easy for language to get confused.
-mean that the entity _is_ a parent, or that it _has_ a parent?
+For example, if a component is named `Parent`, does that mean that the entity _is_ a parent, or that it _has_ a parent?

-The convention in Bevy is to try and pick names that are unambiguous: so `ChildOf` means that this
+The convention in Bevy is to try and pick names that are unambiguous.
-entity _is_ a child, not that it _has_ a child.
-Similarly, `ContainedBy` makes it clear that this
+For example, `ChildOf` means that this entity _is_ a child, not that it _has_ a child.
-is an item in a container, not a container itself.
+Similarly, `ContainedBy` makes it clear that this is an item in a container, not a container itself.
 {% end %}

 Now that we've defined our new relation, we can start using it!
-Remember in the previous sections
-all of the various methods for adding children?
-Well, those methods are just special cases of
+Remember in the previous sections all of the various methods for adding children?
-more general ones.
-Instead of `add_children()`, you could use `add_related::<ContainedBy>()`.
-And
+Well, those methods are just special cases of more general ones.
-instead of `Children::spawn()` you can call `Contents::spawn()`.
-And so on...
+Instead of `add_children()`, you could use `add_related::<ContainedBy>()`, and instead of `Children::spawn()` you can call `Contents::spawn()`.